SmartBear/one-report-changeset-publisher/README.md

 The `lineMappings` array is a list of 0-indexed line numbers that have changed, using a `[leftLineNumber, rightLineNumber]` mapping.
 `-1` means the line was not present.
 See [lhdiff](https://github.com/SmartBear/lhdiff#readme) for more details.

-Note that the payload does not include any source code (apart from file paths).
+Note that the payload does not include any source code.
+Even `fromPath` and `toPath` areanonymized.
-File paths can also be anonymized if the `-hash-paths` option is specified:
+This can be turned off with the `-use-paths` option:

 ```json
 {